RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 MPI/OpenMP hybrid
 -----------------

-A hybrid job uses multiple processes and multiple threads within a process.
+A hybrid job uses multiple processes and multiple threads within each process.
 Usually, MPI is used to start the multiple processes, and then each process uses a multi-threading library to do computations with multiple threads.

 Here is an example of 8 MPI processes running on 2 nodes (4 MPI tasks per node) with 5 OpenMP threads per each process, each OpenMP thread has 1 physical core and needs 3 GB memory.
-The job requests a total of 40 cores and 120 GB of RAM
+The job requests a total of 40 cores and 120 GB of memory.

 .. centered:: File hybrid.sub